 Howard Krugel is the Vice President of Client Services for Dietz Sports & Entertainment.
 Krugel works with clients to evaluate sponsorship agreements and helps them to integrate sports marketing programs into their overall advertising budget.
 Prior to joining Dietz Sports & Entertainment, Krugel worked for Midnite Oil Creative, Little Caesars, the Detroit Tigers, the Detroit Red Wings, and PASS Sports.
 Krugel holds a Bachelor of Arts degree from the University of Michigan (1991).

-Elle Robinson currently serves as a Manager for Dietz Sports & Entertainment.
-Robinson is responsible for planning, executing and maintaining client relationships for the Sponsorship Activation & Photo Services, Event & Hospitality Management as well as the Athlete, Coach & Celebrity Endorsement division of the firm.
-Prior to joining Dietz Sports & Entertainment, Robinson interned at Front Row Marketing Services.
-Robinson graduated from the University of Michigan in 2013 with a Bachelor of Arts degree in Communication Studies and a minor in Creative Writing.
+Bridget McCrackin currently serves as Manager for Dietz Sports & Entertainment.
+McCrackin is responsible for Sponsorship Activation, Event & Hospitality Management, as well as Athlete, Coach, & Celebrity Endorsements divisions of the firm.
+McCrackin works directly with Michael Dietz on the day to day operations of Dietz Sports.
+Before joining Dietz Sports & Entertainment, McCrackin worked in minor league baseball in an event and hospitality position.
+McCrackin graduated from Central Michigan University with a Bachelor degree in Sports Management and a minor in Business Administration.